-In an apartment, you’ll have to pay for every meal, pots, pans and gadgets – and learn to cook, at that.
+In an apartment, you’ll have to pay for every meal, pots, pans, and gadgets – and learn to cook, at that.
 But, you can choose what you want each day and have whatever kitchen gadgets and equipment you can afford.

 If you didn’t get to choose your roommate for your dorm, you will almost certainly hand-pick your roommate for your first apartment.
 Whether you select a longtime friend or someone you met from your classes, you stand a better chance of getting along with them if the choice to live with them is yours (though conflicts may arise from knowing each other TOO well).

-Nothing beats the location of living in the dorms, which are typically located on campus.
+Nothing beats the location of the dorms, which are typically located on campus.
 You won’t have to have a car (or may not be allowed to have one, depending on the university rules) and can easily walk to class, the dining hall and friends’ dorms without fear of parking tickets.
 However, if you need to go off campus, you may have to bum a ride or risk losing your parking spot.

 Apartments closer to campus are usually more expensive than ones farther out, and depending on their location, you might need a car or public transportation to get from your home to school.
 If your roommate is in your major, you can carpool with him or her to class.